Water Quality Monitoring Depends on Volunteers

 This study aims to understand the motivations and experiences of volunteers who participate in water quality monitoring programs, and explores how to integrate new technologies into the volunteer experience.
 Results from the study will help monitoring programs adapt to evolving volunteer needs and preferences.
 Results will also provide insights regarding the effects of technological change on the satisfaction and long-term involvement of volunteers in citizen science programs.
 Ultimately, this research will provide insights to ensure water quality monitoring programs continue to effectively support environmental conservation while meeting the needs of both volunteers and the ecosystems they help protect.

-- Stage 1: Fall 2024.
-The first stage involves interviewing and surveying participants in the BBC Baywatchers water quality monitoring program.
-This initial phase will gather data on volunteer
+- Stage 1: 2024–2025.
+The first stage involved surveying participants in the BBC Baywatchers water quality monitoring program as well as volunteers from several other similar watershed programs.
+This initial phase gathered data on volunteer motivations, experiences, and perceived benefits of participation.